typeable/schematic/README.md

 The goal of the library is to provide a type-safe transport layer for serializing and validating JSON.
 It can be thought of as a subset of [json-schema](http://json-schema.org), which is basically a specification of a JSON document.
 The other goal is getting as much as possible from this specification for free.
 Right now the following bits are prototyped:

-* All the instantiations of transport types are structurally follow the schema provided by user
+* All of the instantiations of the transport types structurally follow the schema provided by user
-* Serializers are generic, so they follow from the type-level schema and the're supposed to have roundtrip property by implementation.
+* Serializers are generic, so they follow from the type-level schema and the're supposed to have a roundtrip property by an implementation.
 * Runtime value validators are generated from the schema.
 Validation errors are reported as a pairs of a json-path to the element and an error message.
 * There are migrations.
-It's possible to describe a series of migrations to the schema and have all the machinery deserialize a user specified version of the schema if there's a few versions.
+It's possible to describe a series of migrations to the schema and have all the necessary machinery to deserialize a user specified version of the schema if there's a few versions.

 ## TODO